Music of East Tennessee: Johnson City sessions

 Though less-known than the Bristol sessions, the Johnson City sessions, of 1928 and 1929, also played a significant role in helping to popularize country and bluegrass music.
 Some recordings from the Johnson City sessions influenced such later musicians as Bob Dylan and Doc Watson.

 Knoxville sessions

 In 1929 and 1930, a series of recording sessions was held in Knoxville.
 Some historians say that these, also, influenced early country music.
 The sessions are documented at the East Tennessee Historical Society's East Tennessee History Center, which is also located in Knoxville.

 The Oak Ridge Boys

 The Oak Ridge Boys, of Oak Ridge, are one of the oldest and best-known musical acts from East Tennessee.
 Since the 1940s, they have sung country and southern gospel music hits.

 Dolly Parton and Dollywood

 Dolly Parton, from Sevierville, is a country and gospel music legend.
 Her theme park, Dollywood (located in nearby Pigeon Forge), features live music performances, and is home to the Southern Gospel Museum and Hall of Fame.
-Parton's western-themed Dixie Stampede, a dinner theater restaurant (also in Pigeon Forge), has daily shows as well.
+Parton's western-themed Dolly Parton's Stampede, a dinner theater restaurant (also in Pigeon Forge), has daily shows as well.